JBS Used Illegal Activity to Profit and Take Over the U.S. Beef Market

 Economists have shown that abuses are likely whenever four companies control more than 40% of a certain market sector.
 Four companies control over 80% of the U.S. beef processing market.
 JBS is the largest of those companies, having gained its position through illegal activity.
 Today, in many regions of the U.S., a cattle farmer has only one buyer for his or her cattle, so the farmer has no negotiating power when it comes to price.

 The cattle farmers’ share of the retail price of beef has been as high as 70%, but today it is just 38.5%.
-This autumn, cattle producers were losing over $200 per head while the monopoly meatpackers like JBS were making over $400.
+In the fall of 2019, cattle producers were losing over $200 per head while the monopoly meatpackers like JBS were making over $400.
 Farmers and ranchers own and care for their cattle 365 days a year and are going broke, while the Big Four meatpackers own the cattle for about a week and get rich.

 Abusive Trade Practices